open-policy-agent/opa/docs/docs/policy-reference/_examples/glob/domain_matching/intro.md

 This example shows basic glob matching with a single delimiter.

-The pattern `api.*.com` matches domain names where:
+The pattern `app.*.com` matches domain names where:

-- The first segment is "api"
+- The first segment is "app"
 - Followed by any subdomain (matched by `*`)
 - Ending in "com"

-The dot (`.`) is specified as the delimiter, which splits the domain into segments: `["api", "example", "com"]`.
+The dot (`.`) is specified as the delimiter, which splits the domain into segments: `["app", "example", "com"]`.